List of Nashville Sounds awards, All-Stars, and league leaders: Southern League

 These players and team personnel won Southern League year-end awards during the club's membership from 1978 to 1984.

 American Association

 These players and team personnel won American Association year-end awards during the club's membership from 1985 to 1997.

 Pacific Coast League

 These players and team personnel won Pacific Coast League year-end awards during the club's membership from 1998 to 2020.

 International League

-These team personnel have won International League year-end awards during the club's membership since 2021.
+These players and team personnel have won International League year-end awards during the club's membership since 2021.

 Minor League Baseball awards

 These teams and team personnel won Minor League Baseball year-end awards.

 Major League Baseball organizational awards

 These players won year-end awards from their Major League Baseball organization.

 All-Stars

 All-Star Futures

 These players were selected to play in the All-Star Futures Game (1999–present).

 Midseason All-Stars

-These players were selected to play in the Southern League All-Star Game (1978–1984) or the Triple-A All-Star Game (1988–present).
+These players were selected to play in the Southern League All-Star Game (1978–1984) or the Triple-A All-Star Game (1988–2019).